atsaloli/cicd/gitlab-ci/01-setting-up-ci/20-installing-gitlab-ci.md

 Just as YAML is simpler (and more readable) than XML, so is TOML is simpler (and more readable) than YAML.

+Here is what our settings mean:

 | Setting | Description |
 |---------|-------------|
 | concurrent | Limits how many jobs globally can be run concurrently.
 The most upper limit of jobs using all defined runners.
 0 does not mean unlimited |
 | check_interval | defines in seconds how often to check GitLab for a new builds |

-We won't look at the [other settings](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/configuration/advanced-configuration.md) now.
+We won't look at the [other possible settings](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/configuration/advanced-configuration.md) now.

 # [[Next]](21-install-build-and-test-tools.md) [[Up]](README.md)